The best canister vacuums we tested

 The Miele Classic C1 Turbo Team PowerLine is a lightweight, maneuverable six-speed canister vacuum that’s downright pleasant to use.
 Its suction-powered turbo brush is good for dislodging hair and dust out of low-pile carpets and rugs, the parquet floor head glides over hardwood and the dusting tool has a nifty 90-degree pivot that makes baseboards and overhead fixtures a cinch.
 People with deep-pile carpets should get a vacuum with an electric floor brush, but for everyone else, the Classic C1 Turbo Team hits a sweet spot between portability, versatility, build quality and price.

-The Classic C1’s 13-pound canister is a full 10 pounds lighter than the high-end Miele Complete C3, and weighs nine pounds less than the Kenmore Pet-Friendly Pop-N-Go, so it’s easier to use on stairs or for any task that involves carrying the canister.
+The Classic C1’s 13-pound canister is a full 10 pounds lighter than the high-end Miele Complete C3 and weighs nine pounds less than the Kenmore Pet-Friendly Pop-N-Go, so it’s easier to use on stairs or for any task that involves carrying the canister.
 It also moves easily when you pull it behind you; the three swiveling caster wheels let the C1 turn in place and avoid getting stuck on obstacles.

 The Turbo Team PowerLine model we tested is named for its TurboTeQ floor head.
 The single-height head has a suction-powered rotating brush that hovers 1.5mm from the floor.
-It’s effective at grabbing hair and debris from hard floors and low-pile carpet, though it gets overwhelmed by deep-pile carpet.
+It’s effective at grabbing hair and debris from hard floors and low-pile carpets, though it gets overwhelmed by deep-pile carpets.
 The 11-inch-wide floor head is fairly maneuverable, and at 3.25 inches tall it can fit under some taller furniture.
 Because the brush is suction-powered, not electric, there’s no way to stop it from turning (on purpose); Miele warns that it shouldn’t be used on delicate carpets or uneven flooring.

 Because the C1’s handle and telescoping metal wand don’t have to support a powered floor brush, they’re lighter than those used on canisters that do use powered accessories.
 The handle’s grip is integrated into the suction tube rather than being offset, so it’s less tiring to use for non-floor cleaning.